2. The route

 The slope that you have to climb, without a trail, following the sparse yellow bolts

-…and you finally reach the Valfredda Pass (2807m).
+…and we finally arrive at Valfredda pass (2807m).

 Cairn at Valfredda Pass